styled-components/styled-components-website/sections/basics/styling-any-component.md

-## Styling any components
+## Styling any component

-The `styled` method works perfectly on all of your own or any third-party components, as long as they attach the passed `className` prop to a DOM element.
+The `styled` method works perfectly on all of your own or any third-party component, as long as they attach the passed `className` prop to a DOM element.

 > If you are using `react-native` keep in mind to use `style` instead of `className`.